Anton Del Castillo

+Del Castillo has produced steel sculptures and paintings influenced by Byzantine iconography, and his work has been noted for its detailed craftsmanship and design.

 Education

 Del Castillo received his BFA and MFA degrees from the College of Fine Arts, University of the Philippines in Diliman, Quezon City, the Philippines.
 He is also a trained art restorer, having undertaken training in the restoration department of the National Museum of the Philippines.

 Critical acclaim

 Del Castillo has been noted for playing with the themes of war and religion, childhood and lost innocence, and the transformation of meaning through time.
 In series dealing with warfare in multimedia works and ancient and contemporary icons in gold leaf paintings, his intention has been said "to showcase the similarities of belief towards achieving peace, which is the precedent of war or vice versa."
 Inspired also by his own childhood memories, Del Castillo, in other series such as his metal works and mixed media toys, also attempts to refashion innocence and playfulness amidst the locus of art and its seriousness, ultimately embracing the act of production itself as the main motive of his art, samples of which have been praised as not only "playful but also powerful."
 By accomplishing such feats, he has been said to communicate the essence of transformation, technological advancement, and enlightenment by creating culturally informed imagery.
 Meanwhile, others see his work as symbolic of rigid modernity where "life is a lackluster cycle."